 It is also not a good idea to mix different thermal pastes unless you know they are chemically compatible.

-What happens if you apply thermal paste wrong?
+What happens if you touch thermal paste?

 If the TIM (Thermal Interface Material, the correct term for paste) is conductive, too much will do more than just make a mess; it can short out your MOBO.
 Even if the TIM is not conductive (such as Arctic MX-4, for example), too much TIM may not compress thinly enough and will not transfer heat as well.